sensiolabs/security-checker/README.md

     $ php security-checker.phar security:check /path/to/composer.lock

+Or if you prefer to pass the `composer.lock` file from standard input, use:

+    $ php security-checker.phar security:check [--] -

 Use the code from the repository directly:

     $ composer install
     $ php security-checker security:check /path/to/composer.lock
+    $ php security-checker security:check -

+For help on the available options

+    $ php security-checker --help

 Integration
 -----------